Automattic/woocommerce-payments/readme.txt

 = 5.4.0 - 2023-02-01 =
 * Add - Add logging and order notes when WCPay Subscriptions are suspended or put on-hold.
-* Add - Highlight subscriptions with overdue payment in list view with red icon == Changelog == tooltip.
+* Add - Highlight subscriptions with overdue payment in list view with red icon == Changelog ==

+= 5.4.3 - 2023-07-31 =
+* Fix - Enhance query parameters validation in redirected requests. tooltip.
 * Add - More context to the business details to show the actual message from Stripe, shows a modal if there is more than one error from Stripe.
 * Add - New wcs_set_order_address() helper function to set an array of address fields on an order or subscription.
 * Add - Skipping the email input step for WooPay express checkout flow when the email input field has already a value.
 The WooPay express checkout feature is behind a feature flag currently.